Tutorial Video~How to Collapse different types of hula hoops

 Adult (kids love these, too!) size for off-body (tricks with the hands, etc) and intermediate hooping–example a 1/2″, 32″ custom color wrap combo.

-Smaller, lighter hoops, usually in pairs for intermediate and advanced hooping tricks-example 1/2″, 22″ twin set in solid colors with grip tape.
+Smaller, lighter hoops, usually in pairs or even numbered sets for intermediate and advanced hooping tricks-example 1/2″, 22″ mini twin set in solid colors with grip tape.

 ∞ Collapsible hoops -also known as infinity or figure 8 hoops by the way they collapse and condense for easy travel–(I have taken mine through the airport…great for entertaining small children and TSA…just kidding, kind of).